 “The charges against Colton Brown are misdemeanors.
 The most serious of these misdemeanors is Resisting Arrest, and he’s being charged under California Penal Code 148PC.
 He could be sentenced to up to one year in prison if found guilty, but most likely the judge would reduce the sentence to probation and community service.
 The other misdemeanor is under Penal Code 422PC, Criminal Threats.
 That’s when he threatened to eject you from the tennis court you were using, and the other when he threatened you as he left the tennis courts.
 These are also unlikely to result in a prison sentence.
-We are willing to accept a plea bargain of six months’ probation for each offense to run concurrently, and five days community service for each offense to run consecutively, plus a cumulative fine of $2,000.00.
+We are willing to accept a plea bargain of six months’ probation for each offense to run concurrently, and five days community service for each offense to run consecutively, plus a cumulative fine of $2,000.00, plus court costs.

 “The charges against Brian Cooley are also misdemeanors.
 The Resisting Arrest charge is also being charged under California Penal Code 148PC.
 In his case it’s unlikely to result in a prison sentence.
 We decided to file his attempt to assault you, Tom, under Penal Code 240PC Assault as a misdemeanor because he attacked you, and struck you, Tom, but you were able to fend off his attack and defended yourself by hitting him once and disabling him.
 We could have charged him with Penal Code 242PC Battery because he actually struck you when you fended off his attack.
 Since that’s a little iffy because you weren’t injured and did not request medical attention, we decided to go the misdemeanor Assault route because we’re more likely to win that and might not win a Battery charge which is also a misdemeanor but with a higher fine.
-We are willing to accept a plea bargain of one year probation for each offense to run concurrently, and five days community service for the Resisting Arrest charge plus ten days community service for the assault charge, plus a cumulative fine of $2,000.00.
+We are willing to accept a plea bargain of one year probation for each offense to run concurrently, and five days community service for the Resisting Arrest charge plus ten days community service for the assault charge, plus a cumulative fine of $2,000.00, plus court costs.

 “Michael, here are written summaries of the pleas bargains.
 Please discuss these with Curt and Tom and let me know if you have any questions or suggestions.
 You know that plea bargains are decided solely by the Prosecutor and their staff, and that we engage the victims of a crime for informational purposes only.”